 You come back with a lot in your notebook.
 But sometimes you have to recreate a scene from other people’s accounts — and you still manage to extract a lot of detail out of your sources.
 There’s one scene in the Marburg chapter, for instance, of a visit two researchers make to a bat cave, wearing full protective gear, which you describe vividly and in great detail even though you weren’t there.
 [Note: This is one of two other scenes he reads in the full video version.]
 How’d you get all that?
 How many phone calls, how long did it take, or did you go see them?

 Right.
 I wasn’t in that cave with the two researchers.
-I interviewed them later at the CDC [the Center for Disease Control, in Atlantic, Georgia].
+I interviewed them later at the CDC [the Centers for Disease Control and Prevention, in Atlantic, Georgia].

 So you what — you asked them a bunch of obnoxious questions, yes?
 Like “What’d it look like?
 Did it have a smell?
 What’d you wear?”
 Because this sort of detail — well, some people offer those up automatically, but that’s not very common among scientists.
 You have to ask them.